oras-project/oras/docs/proposals/error-handling-guideline.md

-# ORAS CLI Error Handling and Message Guidelines
+# ORAS CLI Error Handling and Message Guideline

 This document aims to provide the guidelines for ORAS contributors to improve existing error messages and error handling method as well as the new error output format.
 It will also provide recommendations and examples for ORAS CLI contributors for how to write friendly and standard error messages, avoid generating inconsistent and ambiguous error messages.